Matrx007/VueJSShop/README.md

 Project made for Codesters.club.
 ---
-My firs attempt at Vue.js or any other front-end Javascript framework ever.
+My first attempt at Vue.js or any other front-end Javascript framework ever.
 TBH, I loved it.
 It's just so tiresome to update information manually on the page with jQuery.